telerik/teststudio-docs/docs/troubleshooting-guide/load-testing-problems-tg/resolving-server-load-mismatch-telerik-load-tests.md

    > __Tip__
    ><br>
-   > The example shows setting a dynamic target to cover a redirect to a specific URL generated during the current user session.
+   > The example shows setting a dynamic target to cover a redirect to specific URL generated during the current user session.

    ![Create custom dynamic target to cover the URL redirect](/img/troubleshooting-guide/load-testing-problems-tg/resolve-server-load-mismatch/add-dynamic-target.png)